Runtime Lifecycle

 - Distributed event bus (Tier 2/3 from Scale Design)

-- Module migration (moving a running module between hosts)
+- Workload migration (moving a running project between hosts)

 - Consensus / split-brain handling